 Below is a select list of submissions and other activities which ATESOL ACT has initiated and/or to which we have contributed.

-- Meeting with the ACT Board of Senior Secondary Studies (BSSS) to Discuss the Draft English Framework – May 2020
+- ATESOL ACT contribution to the revision of the Board of Senior Secondary Studies (BSSS) English Framework – May-June 2020

 - ACTA Advocacy in the Adult sector on the Adult Migrant English Program – April-May 2019